 The Archive was established in 2012, and is now a part of the Nuclear Futures partnership initiative, a three-year arts and culture program sponsored by the Australia Council for the Arts.
 Nuclear Futures brings together artists and atomic survivor communities in Australia, Japan, Kazakhstan and the Marshall Islands.

 N.A.J.
 Taylor, ‘Manifesto for an Archive of Nuclear Harm’.
-Submitted for peer review at Unlikely: Journal for Creative Arts in November 2016.
+Under peer review at Unlikely: Journal for Creative Arts as at March 2017.
 [PDF available on request]

 Paul Brown, N.A.J.
-Taylor, and Ellise Barkley (eds.), “Australian Nuclear Culture”.
-Forthcoming special issue of Unlikely: Journal for Creative Arts as at November 2016.
+Taylor and Ellise Barkley (eds.), “Montebello, Emu, Maralinga”, Unlikely: Journal for Creative Arts, Issue 5, 2017.
 [Including contributions by: James Arvanitakis, Ellise Barkley, Jessie Boylan, Mick Broderick, Adam Broinowski, Paul Brown, Russell Bryant, Teresa Crea, Linda Dement, Merilyn Fairskye, Adrian Glamorgan, Robert (Bo) Jacobs, Luke Harrald, Steve Harrison, Avon Hudson, Ingrid Matthews, Christobel Mattingley, J.D.
 Mittmann, Nic Mollison, Gordon Murray, Warren (Ebay) Paul, Keith Peters, Elizabeth PO’, John Romeril, Mima Smart OAM, N.A.J.
 Taylor, John Turpie, and Lynette Wallworth.]
-[PDF]
+[PDF of proposal]

 N.A.J.
 Taylor and Robert Jacobs (eds.), Experiencing Hiroshima.
-Under contract to Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, to be delivered in December 2016.
-[Including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, elin o’Hara slavik, Robert del Tredici, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
-[PDF available on request]
+Under contract to Routledge’s “War, Politics and Experience” book series edited by Christine Sylvester, delivered to the publisher in December 2016.
+[Including contributions by: Ran Zwigenberg, Yuki Miyamoto, Thomas Doyle II, Stefanie Fishel, Kathleen Sullivan, Makeda Best, Jessica Rapson, Robert Jacobs, Stuart Bender, Adam Broinowski, Erik Ropers, Marcel Quiroz, Imafuku Ryuta, Mick Broderick.]
+[PDF of proposal]

 N.A.J.
 Taylor, Nuclear Deferral, c3 Contemporary Art Space, Melbourne, Australia, August 17-September 11, 2016 (with Andrew Hustwaite) and Maxey Museum for Man and Nature, Whitman College, Walla Walla, WA, United States, September 26-28, 2016.
 [LINK]